Project

 Aim

-The ESIWA project supports EU efforts to promote international law, norms of responsible state behaviour and security standards in cyberspace, and strengthen cybersecurity cooperation.
+The ESIWA project supports EU efforts to promote international law, norms of responsible state behaviour and security standards in cyberspace, and aims to strengthen cybersecurity cooperation.

 Context

-Cyber security is an integral part of our security and we depend more than ever on secure and reliable digital tools and connectivity.
-Malicious cyber activities targeting critical infrastructure are a major global risk and can have a significant impact such as on energy grids, hospital systems, transport and water systems.
+Cyber security is an integral part of European security.
+Malicious cyber activities targeting critical infrastructure constitute major global risk and can have a significant impact on energy grids, health care, transport and water systems.
 The trend towards ever more complex threats, such as highly sophisticated supply chain compromises, or even increased attack surface for malicious cyber activities, has created a need for more robust security frameworks.
 In order to address these and other challenges, the EU developed a new cybersecurity strategy in 2020.
-The sharing of cyber security best practice and experiences between the EU and partner countries in Asia is critical to enhance preparedness to prevent, mitigate and address these threats, thereby ensuring our societies reap the benefits that cyberspace bring to economic, social and political development.
+Sharing cyber security best practices and experiences between the EU and partner countries in Asia is one element which intends to enhance preparedness in the prevention, mitigation as well as by addressing these threats.

 Outcomes